indie/mastodon/ApacheConfigDocs/localhost_setup.md

     gem install bundler:2.1.2

 Note that if you are not creating a development environment, and instead are building directly on the prod server, you might also want to add the `RUBY_CONFIGURE_OPTS=--with-jemalloc rbenv install 2.6.5` as the jemalloc can help reduce memory usage on production systems.

 The next dependencies we add are for SSL:

-    sudo apt install -y libssl-dev libyaml-dev libreadline6-dev
+    sudo apt install -y libssl-dev libyaml-dev libreadline6-dev libicu-dev

 Get your postgres going; here we also add a client lib.
 Then you can log-in and check that it works; as per standard postgres, use `\q` to exit.